Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways

-To corroborate the argument above, we consider a $3-$layer network trained with $\mathcal{F}^{pseudo}$ and inspect the effect of adding $\mathcal{F}^{eHebb}$ on the alignment angles in different layers.
-To that end, rather than sharing the same learning rule across the network, each layer is updated using one of the $\mathcal{F}^{pseudo}$ or $\mathcal{F}^{eHebb}$ rules.
-Table~\ref{tab:F_eHebb_alignment} determines that adding the Hebbian error term to the weight update reduces the alignment angle between the pre-synaptic error and its backprop analog.
-A more detailed discussion can be found in Appendix~\ref{app:F_eHebb}.
+To corroborate the argument above, we consider a $3-$layer network trained with $\mathcal{F}^{0}$ rule via feedback alignment and inspect the effect of adding \reva{the error-based Hebbian-style plasticity term $\mathcal{F}^{2}$} on the alignment angles in different layers.
+To that end, rather than sharing the same learning rule across the network, each layer is updated using one of the $\mathcal{F}^{0}$ rule via feedback alignment or $\mathcal{F}^{eHebb}$ rules.
+Table~\ref{tab:F_eHebb_alignment} determines that adding the Hebbian error term to the weight update reduces the alignment angle \reva{$\alpha$} between the pre-synaptic error and its backprop analog.
+A more detailed discussion can be found in Supplementary Notes.